-At Key Stage 3 (KS3) we focus on transferrable skills, independent learning and higher order thinking skills.
+At Key Stage 3 (KS3) we focus on transferrable skills, independent learning and higher-order thinking skills.
 In Year 9 we offer our student’s clear, differentiated progression routes into Key Stage 4 (KS4).

 Through excellent advice and guidance at Post 16, we support all our students in making the right choices as they move from KS4 to KS5 whether at CVHS, College or into Apprenticeships.
-Ever mindful of the changes in education and the workplace, we strive to ensure that our curriculum and it's delivery remain relevant and tailored to the individual student.
+Ever mindful of the changes in education and the workplace, we strive to ensure that our curriculum and its delivery remains relevant and tailored to the individual student.
 In so doing we have developed a pathways approach to subjects available for study at Key Stage 5 (KS5).

-Our aim is to enable all of our students to leave the school as well rounded, responsible citizens, ready to play an active and productive role in society.
+Our aim is to enable all of our students to leave the school as well as rounded, responsible citizens, ready to play an active and productive role in society.